 In reviewing displays, one aspect that seems to go almost untouched by reviewers is that of input lag.
-For people like myself that don’t play many video games, this idea is an afterthought that we don’t even worry about.
-With computer displays this is an area that attracts far more attention, but also has a lot of work to go into it that makes it hard to do accurately or easily.
+For people like myself who don’t play many video games, this idea is an afterthought that we don’t even worry about.
+With computer displays, this is an area that attracts far more attention but also has a lot of work to go into it, making it hard to do accurately or easily.
 When I saw details earlier this year on how the Input Lag Tester from Leobodnar.com worked, I got on the list to get one as soon as it was available, which it finally is this month.
 Does this simple device make testing input lag easy for once?

 Compared to the SMTT method, this is done in 30 seconds with a number you can quickly write down and with no spreadsheet.
 Testing game mode simply means turning it on, holding the button, and doing another test.
 No SLR, no CRT, no display mirroring, just a quick number that you can write down and know the input lag.
 Here are some of the numbers that I obtained in 5 minutes of testing with the Lag Tester, using different modes on the displays.

 |Game Mode Off||90.4 ms|

 |Game Mode On||49.5 ms|

 |Sony VPL-HW50ES Projector|

 |HDMI Input||28.4 ms|